Testability of Instrumental Variables in Additive Nonlinear, Non-Constant Effects Models: Practical Implementation of AIT Condition

 Based on the above discussions, the complete \emph{AIT Condition} test procedure is given in Algorithm \ref{Alg: AIT-Condition-Test}.
-To allow for greater flexibility in the algorithm and considering that prior knowledge, such as a constant causal effect, may sometimes be available, we include a two-stage least squares estimator suitable for linear effects \citep{basmann1957generalized,henckel2024graphical} to estimate the causal effect (See Lines $2\sim3$).
-Note that if the covariates $\mathbf{W}$ have a causal effect on IV $Z$, we will use the random forest method to obtain the residual $\mathcal{Z}$ of IV $Z$ (See Line $8$).
+To allow for greater flexibility in the algorithm and considering that prior knowledge, such as a constant causal effect, may sometimes be available, we include a two-stage least squares estimator suitable for linear effects \citep{basmann1957generalized,henckel2024graphical} to estimate the causal effect.